shigebeyond/jkmvc/doc/orm/relation.md

 To access the user model, you would use `post["user"]`.
 The `foreignKey` and `primaryKey` has a default value.
 The `foreignKey` in the post table will be the model name followed by `_id`, in this case it would be `user_id`.

-Let's say your `Post` database table schema doesn't have a `user_id` column but instead has an `author_id` column which is a foreign key for a record in the `User` table.
+Let's say your `Post` database table schema doesn't have a `user_id` column but instead has an `author_id` column which is a foreign key for a row in the `User` table.
 You could use code like this:

 ```
 belongsTo("user", UserModel::class, "author_id" /* foreignKey */)